 Coordinating with Adult Education.
-To ensure that individuals participating in basic education and English learning programs have direct connections to career pathways leading to high-quality jobs, the WDB will work with its Title II Adult Education partners to identify strategies that improve access.
-For example, dual enrollment from Title II programs into into Title 1 and Title 3 programs will be encouraged, including an Individual Service Strategy and or Individual Employment Plan that works towards common program goals.
+To ensure that individuals participating in basic education and English learning programs have direct connections to career pathways leading to high-quality jobs, the WDB will work with its Adult Education partners to identify strategies that improve access.
+For example, dual enrollment into Title 1 and Title 3 programs will be encouraged, including an Individual Service Strategy and or Individual Employment Plan that works towards common program goals.
 A coordinated approach to recording Common Measures in PA CareerLink® will provide the best outcomes possible.
-Co-Enrollment between Title I and Title II ensure participants receive the maximum financial and case management support possible, including access to post-secondary training funds, supportive services, and employment supports.

 Meeting the Needs of Individuals with Barriers to Employment.
 PA CareerLink® Lancaster County helps individuals with barriers to employment by providing an individualized approach to case management and service delivery.
-This comprehensive approach includes working with specialized partners when identified, accessing community resources, utilizing supportive services and incentives when applicable, outlining clear processes and procedures for service access, maintaining consistent expectations, promoting long-term career pathways, and encouraging life-long learning including credential attainment.
+This holistic approach includes working with specialized partners when identified, accessing community resources, utilizing supportive services and incentives when applicable, outlining clear processes and procedures for service access, maintaining consistent expectations, promoting long-term career pathways, and encouraging life-long learning including credential attainment.
 The PA CareerLink® is equipped with a TTY telecommunication device for deaf individuals.